 If you wear a lot of make-up, though, or prefer the experience of using cotton rounds to remove it, that works too.
 You can purchase or make reusable cotton cloth rounds (the ones pictured are by Marley's Monsters, though I also have some I've made myself); just choose some in a dark color so you don't have to fight the losing battle of mascara smudges on white cloth.
 And, hand wash those babies in cold water with lots of soap immediately after using, and air dry: you don't want to leave oily cloths around or put them in the washer or dryer, because they could choose to catch on fire.
 (YIKES).

 Not sure where to buy these ingredients in bulk locally?
 You can search my guide to bulk shopping throughout the U.S. here, if you'd like.
 Or, buy them online!
 My friend Brittney owns the store Refill Revolution, which sells (among other things) bulk ingredients for zero waste DIYs.
 She ships many of her ingredients in glass bottles like these, or in reusable plastic pouches, which you can then mail back to her to be sterilized and used again.
 When we met, we got excited to share some of the easy DIY products we reach for every day, so she sent me bulk versions of a few of my go-to ingredients to fine-tune into a recipe to share.
+If you'd like to purchase some ingredients of your own, use the code LITTERLESS at Refill Revolution for 10% off your purchase.

 Last night, I gave a zero waste workshop near Madison, Wisconsin.
 One thing we talked about?
 Fancy glass jars.
 Fancy jars - like Le Parfait, Weck, and mason jars - are excellent for making your pantry look gorgeous and for fitting nicely together on shelves and for uniformity's sake.
 But the reality is: any jar will do.